The Baha'i Faith is a world-wide community representing every race,

 Today, the Canadian Pacific line that runs past Springbrook is

-the primary north-south freight rail corridor in Alberta.
+the primary north-south freight rail corridor in Alberta and the

 |